james-see/qrr/README.md

 This project is vue.js and django for the backend.

-Pre-requisites:
+### Pre-requisites:

 Python 3.9+ (recommend using pyenv and installing it)

 You should be familiar with python and javascript to make this work.

+There is a requirements.txt in

+### quickstart steps

 1. run pipenv shell
-2. run pipenv install
+2. run pipenv install which reads from the Pipfile, if not, there is a requirements.txt file in qrrserver folder
 3. start the django server
 4. in a separate terminal window transpile the code for production and run python http.server from the public folder